GCCA's action programme

 The first multi-purpose national forest inventory of Papua New Guinea is completed.

-Field data collection will be combined with the use of a satellite land monitoring system.
-Once a methodology has been developed and the necessary systems are in place, inventory operations will be conducted on the basis of semi-annual data collection work plans.
-Data will be assessed for quality, then analysed and processed, providing a basis for the formulation of recommendations to stakeholders.
-An on-line forest inventory database will be developed.
-The project will finance internships for students at the University of Technology to support implementation of the forest inventory.
+Is it expected that the field data collection is combined with the use of a satellite land monitoring system.
+Once a methodology is developed and the necessary systems are in place, inventory operations are conducted on the basis of semi-annual data collection work plans.
+Data are assessed for quality, then analysed and processed, providing a basis for the formulation of recommendations to stakeholders.
+An on-line forest inventory database ise developed.
+The project is also expected to finance internships for students at the University of Technology to support implementation of the forest inventory.

 Studies are undertaken on forest and tree characterisation.

-A policy dialogue on forestry matters will be established through the setting-up of a high-level platform on forest governance and climate change involving the government of PNG, the EU Delegation and the FAO.
-This dialogue will focus on (but not be limited to) climate change, capacity building, forest inventory methods, forest governance, etc. and will aim to improve forest policies and legislation through stakeholder consultations and where necessary consultancy services.
-Recommendations to stakeholders based on the lessons learned from the implementation of the three first components will also feed the policy dialogue.
+A policy dialogue on forestry matters is established through the setting-up of a high-level platform on forest governance and climate change involving the government of PNG, the EU Delegation and the FAO.